1largeegg yolk separated and white discarded (or save for another recipe)

 Enjoy the pastelillos de guayaba with café con leche or your beverage of choice.

-If you need to bake more than one batch, because you're sheet pan is small, keep the unbaked pastelillos in the refrigerator while you bake the first batch.
+If you have a small pan, bake the pastelillos in batches of six.
+Keep the unbaked pastelillos in the refrigerator while you bake the first batch.
 Bake any other batches while subsequent batches are cooling.

 Store the pastries covered in plastic wrap at room temperature.
 Enjoy them within two days of baking, or the pastry will lose its flakiness.